Abandoned Buildings – Photography and Exploration Guide

 At the end of this article is a photo series of some of my favourite abandoned buildings (so far).
 But first, this is article is not a how-to – it’s more a don’t-do.
 There have been many brushes with danger for me in the past.
 My advice is based upon experience, I’ve been doing this for years, all over the world.
 Are you sure you want to explore abandoned buildings?
 Here’s a few tips and suggestions, before you do (or, don’t):

 Really, dangerous.
 Some of the hazards include, but are not limited to:

 - Rusted steel, and concrete decay.
 Steel, the material that holds buildings together, rusts.
 Concrete, with time, decays.
 This is known as “concrete cancer”.
 Together, they make most abandoned buildings unstable.
 You can fall through floors, or floors can fall on you.
 Sharp, rusted, dirty, objects are everywhere.

 - Holes.
 Abandoned buildings don’t have lights.
 Some holes, including elevator shafts, and service vents, can be very, very, deep.
 If you fall, it will ruin your whole day.

 - Asbestos fibres and other pollutants.
 These can cause long term health issues, even with short term exposure.

 - Wild animals.
 From packs of dogs, to poisonous snakes.

 - Wild people.
 Homeless people, junkies, scrap metal salvagers, and graffiti writers are all very territorial of “their” turf.
 You will be alone, the police won’t be too interested in attending “tourist in trouble whilst trespassing in abandoned building” calls.
-Pretty sure there is no police code for that one.

 2. Entering Abandoned Buildings is Illegal.